copelansam/swe-3313-fall-2025-team-08/README.md

 Here you can view presentations that go over using the application and how it differs from our original idea.
 - [Compiling and Using the Application As a User](https://www.loom.com/share/e42fbdb4f1d84b518829d06ef99fab25)
 - [Admin User Experience and How the Project Differs from Our Original Design](https://www.loom.com/share/ce727973322b4794a9af10114d168a23)
+<br>**NOTE:** A difference that was not mentioned in the second video is that we changed all of the items in the item table to
+be in stock.
+This is because we realized that it didn't really make sense to have items in our project that were not available if they were not part of an order.

 ## AI Acknowledgement
 ***